mozilla/ipquest/ideas.md

 ## API Patents
 - Wizard in a jail cell for casting a healing spell owned by BigCo, despite using different magic words or ingredients.

-- OR
+## Fellowship of the Random Integer Number Generator
-- Find a group of people assembled for an epic quest, LOTR style
+- Player encounters a group of people assembled for an epic quest, LOTR style.
-- They are talking about forging or searching for the legendary triangle of power that is needed for some reason or another (it should line up directly with your goal)
+- They are talking about forging or searching for the legendary triangle of power that is needed for some reason or another (it should line up directly with your goal).
+Player is given the option to listen in or 'ignore.'

+> (ELROND): We have only one choice.
+The Random Integer Number Generator must be ... invalidated.
+>
+> (GIMLI): 	Then what are we waiting for?
+>
+> (ELROND): The RING cannot be invalidated, Gimli, son of Gloin, by any procedure that we here possess.
+The RING was made in the fires of the Patent Office.
+Only there can it be unmade.
+It must be taken to the Patent Trial and Appeal Board and cast back into the firey chasm from whence it came.
+>
+> (BOROMIR):  One does not simply walk into the Patent Office and file for Inter Partes Review.
+Its black gates are guarded by more than just orcs.
+There is evil there that does not sleep and the great eye is ever watchful.
+Tis a barren wasteland, riddled with fire and ash and dust.
+The very air you breathe is a poisonous fume.
+Not with ten thousand attorneys could you do this.
+It is folly.

-- You say you are on that quest too
+- Player is given the option to interrupt to say they are on that quest too, or to 'ignore.'

+> (Player):  I'm also trying to invalidate the RING so that the world may live free of its corrupting influence.

 - They say they want to help - you have their sword, their bow, and their axe. :)

-- You accept and want to start.
-They stop and say, "what about you, aren't you contributing anything?"
-They realize you don't have any patents and the fellowship disbands
+> (GANDALF): 	I will help you bear this burden of proof!
+We shall be a Fellowship of the RING!
+>
+> (ARAGORN): 	The Fellowship has my sword.
+>
+> (LEGOLAS): 	And the Fellowship has my bow.
+>
+> (GIMLI): 	And my axe!!
+>

+- Player is given the option to 'join the fellowship' or decide to go it on their own.
+  * If 'join' is chosen

+> (GANDALF):  Wait, aren't you going to contribute anything? ...
+>
+> (ARAGORN):  Well this is awkward.
+We kind of imagined that everyone would contribute their own inventions to the Fellowship of the RING.
+I'm afraid we'll just have to wish you luck and go our separate ways.

+  * If 'go it alone' is chosen

+> (GANDALF):  Well, see you all all the Patent Office.
+Good luck!

 ## Patented articles
 - Enter a shop and buy a weapon